scalabli/yadig/docs/quickstart.rst

 Generating HTML from within Python is not fun, and actually pretty cumbersome because you have to do the HTML escaping on your own to keep the application secure.
-Because of that Flask configures the `Jinja2
+Because of that Citus configures the `Jinja2
 <https://palletsprojects.com/p/jinja/>`_ template engine for you automatically.

-To render a template you can use the :func:`~flask.render_template` method.
+To render a template you can use the :func:`~citus.template` method.
 All you have to do is provide the name of the template and the variables you want to pass to the template engine as keyword arguments.
 Here's a simple example of how to render a template::

-    from flask import render_template
+    from citus import template

     @app.route('/hello/')
     @app.route('/hello/<name>')
     def hello(name=None):
-        return render_template('hello.html', name=name)
+        return template('hello.html', name=name)

-Flask will look for templates in the :file:`templates` folder.
+Citus will look for templates in the :file:`templates` folder.
 So if your application is a module, this folder is next to that module, if it's a package it's actually inside your package: